 There are a lot of blog posts all around the web that focuses on improving your national SEO, national and even international rankings, but there is very little help out there for companies who are looking to improve their local SEO.

-This is going to focus on companies who rely on local business, rather than national customers so I am looking at restaurants, takeaways, and other small local businesses.
+This is going to focus on companies who rely on local businesses, rather than national customers so I am looking at restaurants, takeaways, and other small local businesses.

 Here are some tips you can use, for no to little cost, to improve your local rankings.